GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 ## 2.5 PowerReport Datasets

-PowerReport Datasets are the `datasources` for the Power Reports in Envizi.
+PowerReport Datasets are the `datasource` for the Power Reports in Envizi.

 PowerReports can be viewed, edited and saved, and shared with other Envizi users within the organization.